AlfredhoPranoto/mern-product-management/README.md

 ```

 ## Help
-Please ignore how the commit message :)
+Please ignore the commit message :)
 Help will be very appreciated

 ## Installation